rc0r/afl-utils/README.md

                             gdb+exploitable script execution.
 Has no effect without '-e'.

+## afl-minimize

+Helps to create a minimized corpus from samples of a parallel fuzzing job.
+It basically works as follows:

+1. Collect all queue samples from an afl synchronisation directory.
+2. Run `afl-cmin` on the collected corpus. -> `collection_dir.cmin`
+3. Run `afl-tmin` on the remaining samples to reduce them in size.
+   -> `collection_dir.tmin` (if step two was omitted) or `collection_dir.cmin.tmin`
+4. Perform a "dry-run" for each sample and move crashes/timeouts out of the newly generated corpus.
+This step will be useful prior to starting a new parallel fuzzing job on a corpus containing intermittent crashes.
+   -> `collection_dir.crashes` or into fuzzers crashes dir if invoked w/o '-c'

+All these steps are optional, making the tool quite flexible.
+E.g. running only step four can be handy before resuming a parallel fuzzing session.

 ## afl-multicore

 `afl-multicore` starts several parallel fuzzing jobs in the background using `nohup` (Note: